-At Crockerton C of E Primary School we recognise the importance of ICT as a tool for learning in all curriculum areas.
-We will ensure that a good variety of ICT English resources is built up within the school and that ICT skills are utilised in English teaching.
+At Crockerton C of E Primary School we recognise the importance of IT as a tool for learning in all curriculum areas.
+We will ensure that a broad variety of IT English resources are built up within the school and that IT skills are utilised in English teaching.